ArthurDanjou/artsite/content/portfolio/what-is-machine-learning.md

 ---
 slug: what-is-machine-learning
-title: What is Machine Learning ?
+title: What is Machine Learning?
 description: An introduction to machine learning, exploring its main types, key model selection criteria, and the workflow from training to evaluation, with a focus on practical insights.
 readingTime: 3
 publishedAt: 2024/11/26